Label-Wise Graph Convolutional Network for Heterophilic Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we develop a novel label-wise message-passing mechanism to learn representations that preserve the node features and their neighbors' information for heterophilic graphs.
+In this paper, we analyze the impacts of the heterophily levels to GCN model and demonstrate its limitations.
+We develop a novel label-wise graph convolution to preserve the heterophilic neighbors' information.
 An automatic model selection module is applied to ensure the performance of the proposed framework on graphs with any homophily ratio.
-Extensive experiments shows that our proposed {\method} can achieve sate-of-the-art results on both homophilic and heterophilic graphs.
+Theoretical and empirical analysis demonstrates the effectiveness of the label-wise aggregation.
 There are several interesting directions need further investigation.
 First, since better pseudo labels will benefit the label-wise message passing, it is promising to incorporate the predictions of {\method} in label-wise message passing.
 Second, in some applications such as link prediction, labels are not available.
-Therefore, we will investigate how to generate useful pseudo labels for label-wise aggregation for applications where no labeled nodes are provided.
+Therefore, we will investigate how to generate useful pseudo labels for label-wise aggregation for applications without labels.